Over the past year or so, something pretty remarkable, weird even, has gone on in a LinkedIn group I happen to be a member of.

 Here’s why: Small business owners regularly don’t do a good job of structuring their operations to protect legitimate deductions, to create new deductions and to recycle (or double-deduct) the deductions which can be used more than once to save taxes.

-If this sounds like your predicament, consider buying, downloading and then reading our $37.95 e-book, Small Business Tax Deduction Secrets.
-This 40pp e-book, which of course comes with a money-back guarantee, provides detailed instructions about how business owners can annually save thousands or even tens of thousands of dollars in income and related taxes simply by more effectively using legitimate small business tax deductions.
-Interested?
-Click the button below to purchase your copy.
+If this sounds like your predicament, consider buying, downloading and then reading our $40 e-book, Small Businesses Tax Deduction Secrets.
+This 70pp e-book, which of course comes with a money-back guarantee, provides detailed instructions about how business owners can annually save thousands or even tens of thousands of dollars in income and related taxes simply by more effectively using legitimate small business tax deductions.

 Tip: If you are a client of our CPA firm, you don’t need to purchase this e-book–or any of our other e-books.
 Just email us and ask for your complimentary copy.
 Also, if you’re in the process of becoming a client?
 Don’t buy the e-book yet.
 Rather, wait until we’re working together.
 We’ll then provide you with your complimentary copies…